Code-Institute-Submissions/ictwise-project1_ccc_AugResub/README.md

 ## 8. <a name='Footer'></a>**Footer**

-- The footer includes direct links to all the CCC social media accounts I adapted this from the Code Institute lesson ‘Mini Project with Bootstrap 4’.
+- The footer appears on all pages and includes direct links to all the CCC social media accounts I adapted this from the Code Institute lesson ‘Mini Project with Bootstrap 4’.
 It is responsive and I felt fitted with the design while giving me chance to practice Bootstrap.

 - These icons were imported from font awesome.